Satish Chandra (diplomat)

 Satish Chandra is a 1965 batch retired Indian Foreign Service officer.
-He is currently the Vice chairperson of the New Delhi based think tank Vivekananda International Foundation.
+He is currently the Vice chairperson of the New Delhi-based think tank Vivekananda International Foundation.

 Chandra has served as India's Permanent representative to United Nations Office at Geneva.
 His prior assignments include chairperson, Joint Intelligence Committee.
 He has served as the Deputy NSA under NSA Brajesh Mishra, and as a diplomat to Indian missions in Pakistan, Bangladesh, and the United States of America.

-It was during his tenure as Indian High Commissioner to Pakistan when India conducted Pokharan nuclear tests.
+During Chandra's tenure as Indian High Commissioner to Pakistan, India conducted the Pokhran-II nuclear tests in May 1998; Pakistan conducted the Chagai-I and Chagai-II tests later the same month.